rasyaq/rasyid.github.io/_posts/2023-06-23-from-GPT-to-ChatGPT.md

-# The Path to More Human-Like AI: Charting the Progression from Transformers to ChatGPT and the Cutting Edge of Large Language Modeling
+# The Path to More Human-Like AI: The Progression from Transformers to ChatGPT

 ## When It All Began
 First introduced in 2017 by Google Researchers, the transformer architecture that utilized the transformer block consisting solely of attention mechanisms represented a departure from the convolutional and recurrent layers used in prior state-of-the-art models,